What "siloed" actually costs

 The Fundraising Squeeze: Why the Problem Isn't Effort, It's Information

-The just-closed 2025 giving summary tells the story non-profits are now operating inside: donor counts down 3.6% year over year, the fifth straight year of decline since 2021, and overall dollars up 5%, the strongest revenue growth the sector has seen in five years.
+If you work at a non-profit, the sector data released this April by the Fundraising Effectiveness Project probably confirmed what you've already been feeling on the ground.
+Donor counts are down 3.6% year over year, the fifth straight year of decline since 2021, even as overall dollars rose 5%, the strongest revenue growth the sector has seen in five years.
 But that growth came from a narrowing base: nearly 80% of dollars in 2025 came from donors giving "major" or "supersize" gifts of more than $5,000, while just 6% came from donors giving $500 or less.

-But here’s the part that doesn’t get talked about enough: the problem isn’t effort.
-It’s information.
+Here's the part that doesn't get talked about enough, though.
+The problem could be information, not effort.

 The personalization gap is really a data gap